 DrinkPrime India's smartest water purifier

-How does urbanization affect groundwater quality?
+How can urbanisation impact groundwater quality?

-1. Reduced Recharge
+1. Decreased Groundwater Recharge

 2. Increased Pollution